 - 22 Famous People Who Never Graduated College – The truth is that college isn’t for everyone, and there are plenty of successful and famous people out there who never went or never completed college.

-What other essential resources and tips do you have for college freshmen heading to college this fall?
+What are some other essential resources and tips for college freshmen heading to college this fall?